Apl.de.ap: 2000–2003: Elephunk

 In November 2001, work began on a third Black Eyed Peas album, Elephunk.
 Development of the album began on November 2, 2001, and was released just under two years later in 2003.
 At the time of development, only will.i.am, apl.de.ap and Taboo were to feature on the album.
 During the production of "Shut Up" (the second single released from the album), they realized that a female vocal would work well with the song.
 Originally, Nicole Scherzinger (lead singer of the Pussycat Dolls) was approached to make a guest appearance on the record.
 She was forced to decline because she was already signed to a contract with Eden's Crush.
 Danté Santiago then introduced Fergie to Will who was impressed with her vocal talents.
 She immediately formed a bond with the band and became a permanent member of the Peas and her photo was printed onto the album cover.
 In the United States, Elephunk reached number 14 on the Billboard Top 200 and is their first album to chart in the top 15.
 It gained even more commercial success on the UK Albums Chart where it reached number 3.
 It has sold over 1.6 million copies in the UK and 8.5 million copies worldwide.
 The singles "Where Is the Love?" and "Shut Up" reached number 1.
 "Hey Mama" has been used for several advertisements, including for Apple and iTunes.
 "Let's Get It Started" also received acclaim in the media, and a cover version of the song appears in the film Hot Tub Time Machine.
 After the success of Elephunk, the Peas were approached by Electronic Arts to feature some of their music in the 2004 game The Urbz.
-They remixed some of the tracks on Elephunk, and translated the lyrics into Simlish, and created new tracks for the game.
+They remixed some of the tracks on Elephunk, and translated the lyrics into Simlish; the band also created new tracks for the game.
 They also feature in the game as playable characters.

-The group released their breakthrough single, "Where Is the Love?", in November 2002 (featuring Justin Timberlake, although he did not appear in the video).
+The group released their breakthrough single, "Where Is the Love?", in November 2002.
+The single featured Justin Timberlake, although he did not appear in the video.
 On the strength of that single and follow-up singles like "Shut Up", Elephunk went on to sell 8.5 million copies worldwide.